keithamoss/demsausage/FEDERAL_ELECTIONS.md

 2. If available, load the expected election day polling places data
 3. Book AT LEAST two days of leave before, and one or two days of leave afterwards

-# Tasks to do just before election day:
+# Tasks to do IN THE WEEK before election day:
+Resize the database the WEEKEND before so we miss peak load.

 ## 1. Resize the backend server
 Federal 2022 was 8vCPUs, 16GB RAM, 25GB SSD, 6TB Transfer and had no performance issues.